Dave Bassett is one of football’s colourful characters.

 Affectionately known as ‘Harry‘, he plied his trade at several clubs with considerable success including Wimbledon, Watford, Sheffield United, Crystal Palace, Nottingham Forest, Barnsley, Leicester City, Southampton and most recently Leeds United.

 Dave Bassett is probably best known for guiding Wimbledon FC to the First Division in the 1980s after taking over from Dario Gradi at Plough Lane in 1981.
-Considering the fact that Wimbledon had only been elected to the Football League in 1977, it was an astounding achievement.
+Because Wimbledon had only been elected to the Football League in 1977, it was an astounding achievement.

-Dave Bassett formed the original ‘Crazy Gang’ and although he left in 1987, many of the players he had signed took ‘The Dons’ to an unexpected FA Cup victory in 1988 under Bobby Gould.
+Bassett formed the original ‘Crazy Gang‘, and although he left in 1987, many of the players he had signed took ‘The Dons’ to an unexpected FA Cup victory in 1988 under Bobby Gould.

 In 2007, Dave Bassett was appointed as assistant manager to Dennis Wise at Leeds United for the remainder of the 2007 – 08 season.